 Like most houseplants, Dragon Tree doesn’t need to be fertilized.
 Most potting mixes are full of nutrients and contain a lot of synthetic fertilizer, so there is really no need to add more fertilizer.

 If you repot your Dragon Tree once a year, you will replace the old soil with new soil and provide it with enough nutrients.
 But if you wish, you can fertilize.
 Just make sure to do it only if the plant is actively growing and follow the instructions on the label.
-I recommend Dyna Gro Fertilizer as it contains all essential minerals in addition to N-P-K.
+I recommend the Sill fertilizer as it contains the perfect N-P-K ratio of 9-3-6.

 Dracaena Dragon Tree photo by Gabriele Lässer, Pixabay